-During the summer of 2019, Sam Wallace (MBA '20) interned at Microsoft.
+During the summer of 2019, Sam Wallace (MBA '20) interned at Microsoft, through NYU Stern's MBA Sustainability and Human Rights Fellowship.
 Read on to learn more about his time there:

 Tell me about your summer internship experience.
 Where did you work and what types of projects did you work on?

 I worked on a research project for the human rights team at Microsoft, focused on AI in the military.
 Several teams at the company had identified these sales as highly sensitive from a policy point of view.
 My role was to conduct due diligence into the potential for Microsoft to be linked to human rights harms from future sales in this area, and to recommend areas for further focus.

 The first part involved researching the most likely applications for AI in the military - from more benign uses like logistics and HR, to more sensitive ones like intelligence and weapons guidance.
 I then tried to determine which human rights are most at risk as militaries begin to adopt AI technologies, and how Microsoft could be implicated if their products were linked to violations of human rights laws.
 Finally, I worked on recommendations for how the company could begin to build safety and ethical standards for evaluating potential deals.

 I was based in New York, but the project involved interviewing many stakeholders, both inside and outside the company.
 I got to travel to the San Francisco and Seattle offices, and also attend stakeholder events, like a UN workshop on the effect of AI on children’s welfare.

 How did sustainable business practices play a role in your internship?